pgooch/Dragons-Crown-Runeodex/readme.md

 Just a browser, this uses no server-side scripting.
 Your browser will need to support cache manifests if you want it to work offline.
 It was primarily designed to run on a phone so the interface is strongly geared towards that, it even has a custom web bookmark icon.

 ### Example
-You can see and use it straight from github: [rawgit.com/pgooch/Dragons-Crown-Runeodex/master/index.html) however that will not be offline capable.
-If you want to be able to use it without an internet connection you can use the copy found here: [phillipgooch.com/github-examples/dragons-crown-runeodex/](http://phillipgooch.com/github-examples/dragons-crown-runeodex/).
-Both copies are the same (it's simply an issue without how rawgit.com servers the other one).
+You can see and use it straight from github: [rawgit.com/pgooch/Dragons-Crown-Runeodex/master/index.html) (however adding this one to your homescren may not include the custom icon) or here: [phillipgooch.com/github-examples/dragons-crown-runeodex/](http://phillipgooch.com/github-examples/dragons-crown-runeodex/).

 ### Setup
 Extract and go, no setup required.
 Once you load it up simply tap the runes you found carved into the world to get a list of spells you can cast.
 This will assume that you have all the runes, but that should be no problem once you get the first one.